icdevsorg/ovs-ledger/icrc86.md

 ## Future features

-Initial implementations may rely on administers or third party systems to detect, approve, and maintain validations of control.
-Eventually and automated system for ICANN lookups should be implemented.
+Initial implementations may rely on administrators or third-party systems to detect, approve, and maintain validations of control.
+Eventually, an automated system for ICANN lookups should be implemented.